scando1993/thingsboard.github.io/docs/user-guide/integrations/mqtt.md

 In this tutorial, we will use:

- - ThingsBoard Professional Edition instance — [cloud.thingsboard.io](https://cloud.thingsboard.io);
+ - Pacificsoft Professional Edition instance — [cloud.thingsboard.io](https://cloud.thingsboard.io);
- - MQTT broker, accessible by ThingsBoard PE instance — broker.hivemq.com (port 1883);
+ - MQTT broker, accessible by Pacificsoft PE instance — broker.hivemq.com (port 1883);
  - mosquitto_pub and mosquitto_sub MQTT clients to send and receive messages;
  - an andvanced [device simulator](/docs/user-guide/integrations/resources/mqtt-client.py) for RPC simulation example.